parcel-bundler/website/src/features/code-splitting.md

 If a asset is imported both synchrounously and asynchrounously, it doesn't make sense to create an actual async bundle (because the module is already loaded anyways).

 In this situation, Parcel instead turns `import("foo")` into `Promise.resolve(require("foo"))`.
-So in a larger build, you should think of dynamic/async imports as "I would be fine with an async import but sync is ok" rather than "This will become a new bundle".
+So in a larger build, you should think of dynamic/async imports as "I don't need this import synchronously" rather than "This will become a new bundle".

 ## Bundle resolution